google-research-datasets/birds-to-words/README.md

 # Birds-to-Words

-This repository contains the _"Birds-to-Words"_ dataset, a collection of paragraph-length descriptions of the differences between pairs of iNaturalist bird photograph.
+This repository contains the _Birds-to-Words_ dataset, a collection of paragraph-length descriptions of the differences between pairs of iNaturalist bird photograph.

 The Birds-to-Words dataset was introduced in the paper:

 **Neural Naturalist: Generating Fine-Grained Image Comparisons**<br/>
 [Maxwell Forbes](http://maxwellforbes.com/), [Christine Käser-Chen](https://twitter.com/kaeserchen), [Piyush Sharma](https://ai.google/research/people/PiyushSharma), [Serge Belongie](http://blogs.cornell.edu/techfaculty/serge-belongie/)<br/>
-EMNLP 2019
+_EMNLP 2019_

 The data is provided in the file `birds-to-words-v1.0.tsv` in this repository.

 ## Sample